Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 #socket should now be here: `/run/user/$UID/tkey-ssh-agent/sock`
 ```

-- In this example, we use the authorized keys path `/etc/ssh/sudo_authorized_keys`
+- In this example, we use the authorized keys path `/etc/ssh/sudo_authorized_keys`.
+Note, any keys listed in this file can be used to gain sudo privileges.

 ```
 sudo cp ~/.ssh/authorized_keys /etc/ssh/sudo_authorized_keys